CCAT plans to keep pigs on campus to reduce food waste

 “There’s varying kinds of emotional feelings about the use of animals, and that’s respected and honored in the system of review,” Zechman said.
 “And that’s why the Animal Welfare Act was developed, to prevent mistreatment of animals.
 And I think, you know, in our committee, that’s sort of our first principle.”

-While Zechman could not comment on the details of CCAT’s proposal, which is still pending, CCAT has worked over the last year to assuage concerns raised by IACUC.
+While Zechman could not comment on the details of CCAT’s proposal, which is still pending, CCAT has worked over the last year to assuage concerns raised by various HSU faculty.

 CCAT started by building a pig pen out of reclaimed wood from a local logging operation in Fieldbrook.
 CCAT has since integrated plans for a roof to prevent flooding of the pen and security to prevent people from getting harmed by the pigs.